Qt-QML/lomiri-ui-toolkit-widgets-collection/examples/lomiri-ui-toolkit-gallery/README.md

-# Ubuntu UI Toolkit demo gallery
+# Lomiri UI Toolkit demo gallery

 This is a gallery of examples for the lomiri interface toolkit.